cambboyle/Spotify-Playlist-Creator/README.md

 If you don't want to rewrite history, at minimum rotate the credentials (create a new Spotify client secret/ID) and delete the old one in the Spotify Dashboard.

+## 🧪 Testing Strategy

+This project emphasizes robust unit and integration testing using Vitest and Testing Library.

+- All Spotify API calls are mocked to simulate real user flows.
+- Critical flows (search, add/remove tracks, playlist save, error handling) are covered by tests.
+- Test coverage is measured and documented.

+> ⚠️ **Note:** E2E testing with Playwright is not implemented due to Spotify OAuth restrictions.
+Spotify does not support automated login flows or allow localhost redirect URIs for OAuth in a test environment.

+### Manual Testing Checklist

+Some flows require manual QA due to OAuth limitations:
+- Login with Spotify (OAuth flow)
+- Search for tracks
+- Add/remove tracks to playlist
+- Save playlist to Spotify
+- Load/edit existing playlist
+- Unsaved changes modal workflow
+- Error handling (invalid token, network error, etc.)

+**Professional Signal:**
+This approach demonstrates real-world QA awareness and the ability to document and test user flows even when automation isn’t possible.

 ## License

 MIT